Personal Injury Statute of Limitations in Philadelphia

 The defendant will most certainly raise the statute of limitations as a defense and, unless you can prove that your case falls within one of the very limited exceptions, you will have no right to pursue the cause.

 Discuss Pennsylvania’s Personal Injury Statute of Limitations with a Skilled Attorney

-If you or a loved one has been injured as a result of an accident and want to know more about the relevant time factors, please contact PhillyLaw at 215-515-2050 or fill out a form with the details of your case so we can get a free consultation set up to discuss next steps.
+If you or a loved one has been injured as a result of an accident and want to know more about the relevant time factors, please contact PhillyLaw at give us a call or fill out a form with the details of your case so we can get a free consultation set up to discuss next steps.